Skilled Worker Visa

 • digital technology

 There are 4 routes within the Global Talent Visa category for eligible academics and researchers.
-Each route has very specific eligibility requirements and applicants must carefully check which route best applies to your circumstances.
+Each route has very specific eligibility requirements and applicants must carefully check which route best applies to their circumstances.

 1. Academic and Research appointments route (Fast-track)